Total Disaster

 We learn again the lesson:

-It can take only a feather
+It requires just a feather

-To make a person think the worst.
+To make a decent person think the worst.

 Sitting bored and all alone at church